spapas/spapas.github.io/content/wagtail-tutorial.md

 It is recomended to create a new virtual environment that will host the wagtail tutorial.
 After you have changed to the virtual environment you will need to installl the Wagtail requirements.
 Create a file named ``requirements.txt`` containing the following:

 ```
-Django==1.6.1
+Django==1.6.2
 South==0.8.4
 django-compressor==1.3
 django-modelcluster==0.1
 -e git://github.com/torchbox/wagtail.git#egg=wagtail
 django-taggit==0.11.2
+django-libsass==0.1
 ```
 and run
 ``pip install -r requirements.txt``.
 If you use Microsoft Windows you *will* experience problems with Pillow and lxml.
-Please download the installation executables from https://pypi.python.org/pypi/Pillow/2.3.0 and https://pypi.python.org/pypi/lxml/3.3.1, install them using ``Pillow-2.3.0.x-py2.7.exe`` and ``easy_install lxml-3.3.1.x-py2.7.exe`` and then install the other requirements.
+Please download the installation executables from https://pypi.python.org/pypi/Pillow/2.3.0 and https://pypi.python.org/pypi/lxml/3.3.1, install them using ``easy_install Pillow-2.3.0.x-py2.7.exe`` and ``easy_install lxml-3.3.1.x-py2.7.exe`` (from inside your virtual environment) and then install the other requirements.
 Also please use the latest version of Wagtail (hosted on github) because it has some changes from the pypi (so *don't* do a ``pip install wagtail``).

+**Warning:** Unfortuanately, no binaries for libsass (which is a django-libsass requirement) are (yet) available for Windows.
+Until this is fixed Windows users are recommended to install Wagtail with the help of a Vagrant box.

 Creating and configuring your project
 -------------------------------------